 that are functionally linked and interconnected in complex trophic networks 8-11

-, which is far higher than that of any other river ecosystem studied in Chile, and possibly worldwide 12
+, a biodiversity that is far higher than that of any other river system previously studied in Chile 12

 .
-These species are important links within the aquatic food-web 9-11
+These species are important links within these complex fluvial food-webs 9-11

 Selected scientific publications